google/gts/README.md

 - **Catch style issues & programmer errors early**.
 Save precious code review time by eliminating back-and-forth between reviewer & contributor.
 - **Opinionated, but not to a fault**.
 We recommend you use the default configuration, but if you *need* to customize compiler or linter config, you can.

-Under the covers, we use [tslint][tslint-url] to enforce the style guide and provide automated fixes, and [prettier][prettier-url] to re-format code.
+Under the covers, we use [eslint][eslint-url] to enforce the style guide and provide automated fixes, and [prettier][prettier-url] to re-format code.

 ## Getting Started